Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/Visualization/README.md

   -	Now that the Power BI is connected to the file in ADLS, click on Edit Querries and then click on Advanced Editor in the Home Ribbon.
 An editor will pop out with the connection string.
 Copy the contents of the editor in a notepad.
 We will use it to replace the contents of the Advanced Editor in the provided .pbix file in order to change the data source form a local csv to the csv file in ADLS.

   -	 We will do the same steps as above for the second file 'ReadmittanceTarget.csv'.
-Save the connection string for this file in a notepad as well.
+Save the connection query for this file in a notepad as well.

 #### 3)	Update the data source of the Power BI file